 As things are now, experts in the field have brought their students here to see what can be accomplished.
-You see, since 2000, tax-payers have spent over \$24 billion dollars "protecting habitat" in California, yet there is only one (1) place that has returned native grasslands to better than 99.6% purity including small annual forbs, and it hasn't cost you a dime.
+You see, since 2000, tax-payers have spent over \$24 billion dollars "protecting habitat" in California, yet there is only one (1) place that has returned long infested grasslands to 99.6% or better native purity including small annual forbs, and it hasn't cost you a dime.